 When Worship Walks: The Prophets' Critique Of Eucharistic Idolatry

-Eucharistic processions involve the physical carrying of the consecrated host, which Roman Catholics believe to be the real presence of Christ following the transformation of the bread and wine during the mass.
+Eucharistic processions involve the physical carrying of the consecrated host, which Roman Catholics believe to be Christ Himself following the transformation of the bread and wine during the mass.
 Parallels exist between this practice and the descriptions of the idols in Isaiah and Jeremiah.
 The Catholic eucharist, like the idols, requires human action for its movement, display, and veneration.
 If the eucharist is treated as a sacred object and yet depends on being carried in order to be honored, it is akin to the lifeless idols denounced by the prophets.
 The eucharist appears as dead as can be.
 It does not walk.
 It does not talk.
 The eucharist does absolutely nothing on its own initiative, just like the idols condemned by God through the prophets.

 Furthermore, the practice of elevating and revering the eucharist during processions involves seen placing undue emphasis on a tangible object, aligning it with the warnings against idolatry found in Scripture.
 Isaiah and Jeremiah strongly condemn the worship of man-made objects, critiquing the human tendency to ascribe divine attributes to physical creations.
 The eucharist, even if viewed as spiritually transformed, falls into the category of idolatry as its physical form becomes the focal point of worship.
 It being carried in monstrances is like the idols in the Old Testament that had to be carried because they could not move.